pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Resources

 A server's purpose is to maintain resources.
-For example if you have a website with bicycles and unicycles for sale - each one would be a separate resource.
+For example, if you have a website with bicycles and unicycles for sale, each would be a separate resource.

-The resources are the combination of the URLs, data models, and data.
+The resources are a combination of URLs, data models, and data.

 ## Mocking data